-Caution - The following instructions apply only to configurations that are using VERITAS Volume Manager instead of Solstice DiskSuite.
-Only follow this procedure only if you selected to use VERITAS Volume Manager.
+Caution - The following instructions only apply to configurations that are using VERITAS Volume Manager instead of Solstice DiskSuite.
+Only follow this procedure if you selected to use VERITAS Volume Manager.

 Note - You will not see these questions if you chose to install Solstice DiskSuite.

 You must have two valid VERITAS license keys (one for each node) to complete this procedure.

-1. In the Cluster Console window (cconsole) choose to encapsulate the boot disk.
+1. In the Cluster Console window (cconsole) choose to encapsulate the root disk, and type the pathname of the Jumpstart program:

-'''

-Do you want Volume Manager to encapsulate root [yes]? <cr>
+Do you want Volume Manager to encapsulate root [yes]? yes

-Where is the Volume Manager cdrom?
+Where is the Volume Manager cdrom? /net/ManagmentServer-ip-address/jumpstart/Packages/VM3.1.1

-/net/ManagementServer_IP_address/jumpstart/Packages/VM3.1.1

-'''

-Note - Ignore the references to "cdrom" in the computer output.
+Note - Ignore references to "cdrom" in the computer output.